There are times when we want to keep information confidential. This is particularly true of medical records, which many people prefer to keep secret.

 Specific cases where a patient’s medical records can be accessed without their consent

-While the law deems medical records confidential, it also provides for certain exceptions in which a patient’s medical records can be accessed without their consent.
+While the law deems medical records confidential, it also provides for certain exceptions where a patient’s medical records can be accessed without their consent.

 Patients under 14 years of age